Dreamer

 Bright radiant hope bedights a world reborn

-Dappling through viridian tinted trees
+While dappling through viridian tinted trees,

-While cruel April leaves the stage forlorn
+There cruel April leaves the stage forlorn—

-Rain hastened by a mizzle scented breeze.
+Rain quickened by a blossom-scented breeze.

 The earth resplendent, rising from the grave

-In proud hosannas sung in joyful breaths
+To proud hosannas sung in joyful breaths

-Bidding farewell to ice wind sanctioned knaves,
+Bidding farewell to ice-wind-sanctioned knaves,

-As was the first so shall it be at last,
+As was the first so shall it be at last:

 Salvation shines when mighty shadows pass.